CSS-T Codes from Reed Muller Codes: CSS-T codes from Reed-Muller Codes

 Since we know the dimension of each of these spaces, we can now use the Gaussian binomial coefficient to compute the cardinality of $S$ as follows:

 Note that $2^{2k-n-i}-1$ and $2^{i+1}-1$ are both odd for all $i\in\mathbb{N}$.
 Therefore, $|S|$ is odd.

 Recall that each code $\overline{C}$ in $S$ is paired off with exactly one other code, its dual.
-Since $S$ is odd, then there must be at least one self-dual code in $S$.
-Therefore, there exists a self-dual subcode in $C$. \end{proof}
+Since $S$ is odd, at least one self-dual code must be in $S$.
+Therefore, a self-dual subcode exists in $C$. \end{proof}

 We note that the cardinality of the set $S$ can alternatively be deduced from \cite[Proposition 2.5]{eamer-alberto}.

 \begin{definition} Given a code $C\subseteq \F_2^n$ and index set $I\subseteq \{1,\dots, n\}$, produce the code $C$ punctured on $I$, denoted $\punct(C,I)$, by removing from every $x\in C$ the coordinates in $I$.
 The code $C$ shortened on $I$, denoted $\short(C,I)$, consists of $x\in C$ such that $x_i=0$ for all $i\in I$ with coordinates in $I$ removed. \end{definition}